tmhhopegit/pca_dim_under-estimation/README.md

 dissociable impairments as latent dimensions, these studies typically find no more than 5 latent dimensions, and sometimes only 1.
-These findings MIGHT tell us something important about the latent structure of pot-stroke impairment, or they might be artefactual, or perhaps a little of both.
+These findings MIGHT tell us something important about the latent structure of post-stroke impairment, or they might be artefactual, or perhaps a little of both.

 Sperber and colleagues suggested that artefactual low-dimensionality